pjbartlein/REarthSysSci/overview.md

 Completion of the tasks should not be a major effort, and aren't really gradable (except for doneness).
 The project will require more effort, ranging from a project that involves getting data, doing some basic visualizations, and "publishing" the results (text and images) on a simple web page, to something more elaborate, involving some advanced statistical analyses, and a more involved publication such as the course web page, or some other RMarkdown product.

 It will be up to individual students how far or how deeply they want to go.
 A general principle that's worth following here is that a simpler story told well is better than a complicated story told in a half-assed fashion.
 Because the end product will be publicly available, it can readily contribute to a portfolio, and experience shows that including a URL to a nice-looking product on a resume or job application letter pays off.

+Collaboration would be fine, with the development of an agree-upon "Author Responsibility" document ahead of time.

+To summarize, the project will involve:

+- identifying an interesting Earth-system science-type data set, most likely in the netCDF or HDF format
+- downloading of transferring the appropriate file(s)
+- reading the data into R
+- exploring the data using maps, plot, descriptive statistics
+- coming up with a "story" or outline that could involve visualizations or data analyses
+- creating an RMarkdown-type document to tell that story
+- rendering the .Rmd document to .html (or an alternative)
+- copying the rendered document to the web
+- making a quick (3-5 minute) presentation in class

 # Examples#